glynnbird/todolist/README.md

 It also handles `OPTIONS` (CORS pre-flight checks) for all routes in one place.

 It then checks the incoming path (e.g. `/add`) and decides which Worker to call.
-These Workers are do not have public routes, so you can only get to them through the router.
+These handler Workers are do not have public routes, so you can only get to them through the router.

 The router worker needs "service bindings" to be able to call another worker.
 This is all set up in Terraform.

-The router worker is not bound to the KV store, but the individual workers are.
+The router worker is not bound to the KV namespace, but the individual workers are.